tangent65536/Slivjacker/README.md

 By default, the PoC server prints all the received data on the console screen.
 You should see your designated payload popping up on the implanted device instantly right after the beacon starts.

-Also, if you somehow cannot generate your own implant binary to test on, there's a sample (host: `hxxps://192.168.211[.]129:443`) under the `demo` folder.
+Also, if you somehow cannot generate your own vulnerable implant binary to test on, there's a sample (host: `hxxps://192.168.211[.]129:443`) under the `demo` folder.
 The default `conf.json` has the settings already filled in targeting this binary.
 The password is the standard one commonly used in malware analysis.